OpenIsobus/OpenIsobus/README.md

 # OpenIsobus

-An open implementation of the ISO11783 standard.
+An open implementation of the ISO11783 standard written in [Rust](https://www.rust-lang.org/).

 **Disclaimer**: Since this crate is in active development as of 10-2022, API changes may appear at any time.
 Please consider this if you want to use this crate.

 ## Installation